lukaemon/seed/paper/paper_reading_20230222/README.md

     - Need to figure out how to effectively use `davinci` to generate training data.
 Don't want to use it to scan the whole pretraining dataset.
   - If the API call didn't reduce the loss, probably the model got it right without using tool.
 Human doesn't have to manually engineer the line between calling API and not.
     - The methodology applies to different base model.
 Weaker base model may need to use more tools more often than the strong one.
-    - Hopefully, with tools, the weaker, smaller model could still perform decently. [lesson_learned -> This line of research is essentially designing the bicycle for LM.
-Ability to use and invent tools is how human break out of natural physical limitation.]
+    - Hopefully, with tools, the weaker, smaller model could still perform decently. [lesson_learned -> `toolformer` is essentially designing the bicycle for LM.
+Ability to use and invent tools is how human break out of natural physical limitation.
+How powerful could inference optimal small model become with tools?]
   - [eureka -> LLM reflection: inspired by how `toolformer` chooses where to insert API call.
 LLM first generates a paragraph.
 Review to decide if using more tools could improve the answer.
 Execute and improve on previous generation.
 The beauty of reflection is not simply throwing more computation for text generation and redundant API calls, but to use the whole context.
 Pretrain the model with `FIM`.
 During the reflection, give LLM the whole context, before and after the breakpoint, to help it decide whether to use extra tool for further improvement.
 This is similar to human making a draft and iterate.
 The process of editing draft is a lot of `FIM`, rather than repeated autoregressive generations.]
   - [question -> funny to realize LM has no sense of time.
 Space and time are deepest inductive biases of human.
 Wondering what AI could learn if it could switch them on and off at will?
 Must be very liberating?
 Scary maybe.]
   - [question -> `opt` has a 6.7b variation.
 Why did meta use GPT-J?]